ldionne/mpl11/README.md

 - [ ] Don't take for granted metafunction classes provided by the library which can be specialized are boxed.
 An example is cast, which is used as-if it was boxed in common_method.hpp.
-- [ ] Implement fast arithmetic operations on sequences of `StaticConstant`s.
-      We probably want constexpr for this.
 - [ ] Implement associative data structures.
 - [ ] Implement a small DSL to implement inline metafunction classes (like Boost.MPL's lambda).
 Consider let expressions.
 Using the Boost.MPL lingo, such a DSL should:
       - Allow leaving placeholders as-is inside a lambda, if this is desirable.
       - Allow performing placeholder substitution in a lambda without actually evaluating the expression, if this is desirable.
       - Allow "variadic placeholders", i.e. placeholders expanding to several types.
 One pitfall of this is using such a placeholder with a metafunction that is not variadic:

         ```cpp
         template <typename, typename>